Constantin Dimitrescu: Background

 Born in Blejoi, Prahova County, he was taken to Bucharest at an early age, once his musical talent was recognized.
 There he studied cello and composition with some of Romania's best-known music teachers.
 Funds were subsequently made available for him to continue his education in Vienna and then later in Paris where he studied with, among others, the famous cello virtuoso Auguste Franchomme.

 Musical work

-Upon his return to Bucharest, he became principal cellist of the Bucharest Philharmonic and also of the National Theater Orchestra.
+Upon his return to Bucharest, he became principal cellist of the Bucharest Philharmonic and also of the National Theatre Orchestra.
 In later years, he served as conductor for both.
 He was also engaged as a professor at the Bucharest Conservatory, where one of his students was George Georgescu, later to become an important conductor after a hand injury forced him to abandon a successful career as a cellist.

 Despite his many occupations and duties, Dimitrescu found time to compose orchestral and operatic works as well as chamber music.
 In fact, it was his great love of chamber music which led him to found Bucharest's first permanent string quartet.
 He served as its cellist for many years.
 Thus it comes as no surprise to find that throughout his long musical life, Dimitrescu composed string quartets, seven in all.